codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/git-checkout-custom.md

 {% endraw %}
 {% endhighlight %}

-If there are any errors with the merge the pipeline will automatically fail.
-Codefresh will automatically stop any pipeline that shows an error in a step.
+If there are any errors with the merge, the pipeline fails automatically.
+Codefresh automatically stops any pipeline that shows an error in a step.

 ## Other forms of cloning

-There is nothing special about running GIT it in a freestyle step.
+There is nothing special about running Git it in a freestyle step.
 In fact, you can check out code with any other command that you would run locally in your terminal.

 Here is an example with Golang.